 Spain imported a total of 4,535 tonnes of canned mackerel in 2019, a slight increase compared to the 4,440 tonnes imported in 2018.
 Spanish imports of canned anchovies from non-European countries also grew 5% from 2015 to 2019.
 Some of these volumes are re-exported to the European market after being relabelled, except when they are first imported customer-ready as a final product.

 If you are interested in doing business with Spanish buyers, bear in mind that Spain is a major processing country exporting mostly within Europe.
 By engaging with the Spanish market, your product can also access the rest of Europe.
 Several Spanish companies, however, focus their marketing efforts in international markets, performing just 30% to 40% of their sales domestically.
 Companies such as Calvo, IG Montes, Garavilla and Group Consortium can provide you with the potential for global reach, if they can be engaged.

 International markets are also a growing opportunity to engage with small-scale producers, such as Conservas Fredo and Palacio de Oriente.
 Exporters with established global connections outside Europe should communicate with these Spanish producers, which are keen on expanding their businesses internationally.

-The Netherlands: an important transit route
+The Netherlands: an important transit route and importer

 The founder of Dutch pole-and-line tuna brand Fish Tales recently launched a campaign called Stop Foute Tonijn.
 The campaign claims that 93% of the canned tuna that households purchase in the Netherlands is ‘wrong tuna’ (foute tonijn in Dutch), based on a study by IRI market research agency.
 According to the campaign, the ‘right tuna’ can be identified in the 3.11% of canned tuna carrying the MSC logo, which is caught using pole and line.
 Those that are not MSC certified and not caught by pole and line fall in the ‘wrong tuna’ category.